Unexpected Effects of Disorder on Current Fluctuations in the Symmetric Simple Exclusion Process: Conclusion

 \section{Conclusion}

 In this paper, we have studied how the disorder affects the current fluctuations in the SSEP within a heterogeneous environment.
 First, we have provided the exact result \eqref{Second moment of total integrated current for single defect system} for the second moment of the integrated current for the SSEP with a defect site.
 The asymmetry in the dependence of the second moment of the integrated current on the density around $1/2$ arises from the differing dynamics of holes and particles.
 Surprisingly, in the low-density range, the second moment of the integrated current exceeds that of the homogeneous system.
-This discovery helps regulate both current fluctuations and particle diffusivity.
 Building on the insights gained from the SSEP with a defect site, we have derived the approximate expression \eqref{Second moment of total integrated current for QTM} for the second moment of the integrated current for the SSEP on a quenched random energy landscape.
 The behavior of the second moment of the integrated current is greatly influenced by the energy landscape.
 Consequently, the presence of many-body effects induces sample-to-sample fluctuations in the fluctuation of the integrated current, even when single-particle dynamics do not exhibit such fluctuations.
+Our findings help control both current fluctuations and particle diffusivity by regulating the particle density.
+This approach to controlling particle behavior has potential applications in drug delivery systems and biological transport phenomena.